Course

 Means of assessment

-Evaluation will be carried out in accordance with Douglas College policy.
+Assessment will be in accordance with Douglas College Evaluation Policy.
 The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
 Evaluation will be based on the following:

 Learning outcomes

-• Describe the theory of plate tectonics and how it relates to rock forming processes.
+• describe the theory of plate tectonics and how it relates to rock forming processes;

 Textbook materials